baldurk/renderdoc/CONTRIBUTING.md

 There are [several pages](https://github.com/baldurk/renderdoc/wiki/Code-Dives) on the wiki explaining different aspects of how the code fits together - like how the capture-side works vs replay-side, how shader debugging works, etc.

     renderdoc/
-        dist.sh                         ; a little script that will build into dist/ with everything necessary ; to distribute a build - assumes that exes etc are already built renderdoc/
+        Makefile                        ; The linux make file, will recurse into subdirectories to build them renderdoc.sln                   ; VS2010 solution for windows building renderdoc/
             3rdparty/                   ; third party utilities & libraries included
-            ...                         ; everything else in here consists of the core renderdoc runtime renderdoccmd/                   ; A small C++ utility program that runs to do various little tasks renderdocui/                    ; The .NET UI layer built on top of renderdoc/ pdblocate/                      ; a simple stub program to invoke DIA to look up symbols/pdbs ; for callstack resolution on windows
+            ...                         ; everything else in here consists of the core renderdoc runtime renderdoccmd/                   ; A small C++ utility program that runs to do various little tasks renderdocshim/                  ; A tiny C DLL using only kernel32.dll that is used for global hooking renderdocui/                    ; The .NET UI layer built on top of renderdoc/ 3rdparty/                   ; third party utilities & libraries included pdblocate/                      ; a simple stub program to invoke DIA to look up symbols/pdbs ; for callstack resolution on windows
-        docs/                           ; source documentation for the .chm file or http://docs.renderdoc.org/ ; in the Sandcastle help file builder installer/                      ; installer scripts for WiX Toolset ScintillaNET/                   ; .NET component for using Scintilla in the shader viewers WinFormsUI/                     ; dockpanelsuite for docking UI
+        docs/                           ; source documentation for the .chm file or http://docs.renderdoc.org/ ; in the Sandcastle help file builder installer/                      ; installer scripts for WiX Toolset dist.sh                         ; a little script that will build into dist/ with everything necessary ; to distribute a build - assumes that exes etc are already built
-        breakpad/                       ; parts of google breakpad necessary for crash reporting system

 Testing
 --------------